karimra/gnmic/docs/cmd/set.md

 ```

 ## Template Based Set Request
-A Set Request can also be built based on a template and (optionally) a set of per target variables.
+A Set Request can also be built based on a template and (optionally) a set of variables.

+The variables allow to generate the request on per target basis.

-If no variable file is found, the execution continues. the template is assumed to be a static string.
+If no variable file is found, the execution continues and the template is assumed to be a static string.

+A template results in a single gNMI Set Request.
 ### Template Format
-The rendered template is expected to be in `JSON` or `YAML` format.
+The rendered template data can be a `JSON` or `YAML` valid string.

 It has 3 sections, `updates`, `replaces` and `deletes`.

+In each of the `updates` and `replaces`, a `path`, a `value` and an `encoding` can be configured.

+If not specified, `path` defaults to `/`, while `encoding` defaults to the value set with `--encoding` flag.

 `updates` and `replaces` result in a set of gNMI Set Updates in the Set RPC, `deletes` result in a set of gNMI paths to be deleted.

-In each of the `updates` and `replaces`, a `path`, a `value` and an `encoding` can be configured.

-If not specified, `path` defaults to `/`, `encoding` defaults to the value specified by `--encoding` flag.

-The `value` can be any arbitrary data format that the target understands, it will be encoded based on the value of "encoding".
+The `value` can be any arbitrary data format that the target accepts, it will be encoded based on the value of "encoding".
 === "JSON"
     ```json
     {